cheehongsg/CPU/README.md

 # CPU
 ChIA-PET Utilities

 CPU was conceived and developed in 2014 as Dr Wei lab developed ChIA-PET Nextera dual-linker.
 This differs from ChIA-PET MmeI as the tags are now variable length and tagmentation is used rather than MmeI.
 The lengthy execution time of the original ChIA-PET Tools along with my preference of comprehesive analysis motivated the CPU development.
 Meanwhile, Dr Ruan lab developed the ChIA-PET bridge linker where a single-linker instead of dual linkers.
 I call this the ChIA-PET Nextera single-linker.
+CPU supports both new ChIA-PET methodologies.

 CPU uses [SSW Library](https://github.com/ekg/ssw), an SIMD Smith-Waterman C/C++ Library for Use in Genomic Applications, to perform linkers and adapters detection.